Man denies involvement in '84 disappearance of Colorado girl

 GREELEY, Colo.
 (AP) — A former longshot Idaho gubernatorial candidate on trial in the 1984 killing of a 12-year-old Colorado girl has testified that he did not know the girl or her family before she vanished and denied being involved in her disappearance.

-Steve Pankey was a neighbor of Jonelle Matthew and her family in Greeley, Colorado, a city about 50 miles (80 kilometers) north of Denver, at the time.
+At the time, Steve Pankey was a neighbor of Jonelle Matthew and her family in Greeley, Colorado, a city about 50 miles (80 kilometers) north of Denver.
 The girl’s remains were found by oil and gas workers in 2019.
 She had been fatally shot.

 Pankey said in court that he pretended to know information about the case out of bitterness for police and for his former church and former employer, both of which he wanted investigated, KCNC-TV reported.

-Most of his testimony was rambling and included comments about his hatred of racist police officers and of being bullied for being bisexual.
+Most of his testimony on Thursday to questions by his lawyer was rambling and included comments about his hatred of racist police officers and of being bullied for being bisexual.

+District Attorney Michael J. Rourke pressed him about his views about police during questioning Friday, which Pankey said came from seeing police officers humiliate and hurt Hispanic people while he was working for an ambulance service in California.
+Pankey said that he refused to put a splint on a sheriff’s deputy who broke his leg because of his beliefs about police, letting the deputy ride to the hospital in pain.

 Pankey’s lawyer, Anthony Viorst, has argued that his client is obsessed with “true crime” mysteries and has Asperger syndrome, which causes his mind to process information differently and leads him to get “in middle of these things” to prove his own “self importance.”